An article by Erik the Flutemaker

 THANK YOU SO MUCH, WHAT A LOVING BUNCH!

 I asked Carlos, "Can you hire the young men on our farm?"
 He said, there was work but no funding to pay them, but in 2 years when we have more fruit and products perhaps we could hire them to run a stand in the market.
-(Maybe in 2 years give them work?)
+(Maybe... in 2 years?
+Humm... gotta be a better way.)

 I asked Pastor Carlos, "Could we put a sewing machine in the house and teach the men how to sew?
 And then find a market in Nicaragua?"
 Carlos said, I have asked tourist towns, market places, airport gift shops and they already have people sewing for them.